worthingtonjg/rubiks-cube/README.md

 - *Shuffle* - Shuffles the cube by rotating random slices in random directions a random number of times (calls: CubeShuffler.StartShuffle).
 - *Undo* - Walks backward through the history of moves to undo moves one at a time (calls: CubeController.Undo).
 - *Reset* - Explodes the cube, and pulls it back to a solved cube (calls: Exploder.Explode).

-# 3d Model - Cubie

-I created a simple 3d model in blender using a cube as a base.
-The model has 7 materials: one for each side of the cube, and one for the cubes border.

-# The Cube

-The cube consists of a matrix of 27 cubies (3x3x3).
-The center cubie is at 0,0,0 in world space, with each cubie arranged around it exactly 1 unit away.

 # Cubie Script